-Ha Ling Peak is impossible to miss from downtown Canmore and the most popular peak in the area to climb.
-Nearly every local in town has likely clambered up to its peak and over the years it has grown to be one of the most popular hikes in the Canadian Rockies.
+Ha Ling Peak is impossible to miss from downtown Canmore, and it is the most popular peak in the area to hike.
+Nearly every local in town has likely clambered up to its peak, and over the years, it has grown to be one of the most popular hikes in the Canadian Rockies.

 Ha Ling Hike Guide